How to Join Greek Organizations & Program Houses (except Panhellenic groups)

 For a list of groups eligible for recruitment & currently recognized at Brown University click here.

-NPC Panhellenic Recruitment: Information for 2021 spring recruitment will be posted fall 2020 when plans are finalized.
-Some organizations may be eligible for a continuous open bid (COB) during the fall semester.
+NPC Panhellenic Recruitment: Primary Formal Recruitment has concluded for 2021.
+Some organizations may be eligible for a continuous open bid (COB).
 Please inquire with individual groups or contact the Panhellenic President, Elena Panzitta.
 (Panhellenic website).

 1. Potential New Members (PNMs) check out the organizations